Research output per year

-Dr Doug Browning is a lecturer in the School of Biosciences at Aston University.
+Dr Doug Browning is a Senior Lecturer in the School of Biosciences at Aston University.
 His research focuses on three main areas: 1) how pathogenic bacteria regulate gene expression, 2) how the outer membranes of Gram-negative bacteria are assembled and how they can be disrupted and 3) the use of synthetic biology to design new bacterial recombinant protein expression systems.

 Industrial contract research and consultancy work is welcomed.